Rise of Neville Chamberlain: Candidate and backbencher

 Having resigned as Director, Chamberlain returned to Birmingham, embittered by his experience in London.
 He wrote that the experience "reminds me of the Bahamas when the plants didn't grow".
 He had retained his seat on the City Council and busied himself with his civic duties, as well as his business interests and family life.
 In February 1918, having declined a third term as Lord Mayor, he was appointed Deputy Mayor.

-Chamberlain had formed a close friendship with his cousin, Norman Chamberlain, who had also served on the City Council and who shared the future Prime Minister's social ideals.
+Chamberlain had formed a close friendship with his cousin, Norman Chamberlain, who had also served on the City Council and who shared the future prime minister's social ideals.
 In December 1917, Norman Chamberlain was reported missing in action during the Battle of Cambrai, and in February 1918, Norman's body was found—a great blow to Neville Chamberlain, who described Norman as "the most intimate friend I had".
 Through the rest of his career, Neville Chamberlain laboured to further the ideals of his cousin, and wrote his biography—the only book he ever wrote.
 Some historians relate Norman's death to a hatred of war on his cousin's part which led to appeasement; according to Chamberlain's biographer Nick Smart, the death did not cause Chamberlain to hate World War I, and any influence on his later positions is far from certain.

 After some hesitation as to his future career, Chamberlain determined to enter Parliament, though, after his experience with National Service, he feared that he would only have a brief, unsatisfying parliamentary career.
 Wishing to stand for a Birmingham constituency, he initially had some difficulty in finding one.
 The Representation of the People Act 1918 gave Birmingham five additional seats, and Chamberlain was adopted as candidate for one of the new seats, Birmingham Ladywood.
 With the election on hold until the conclusion of the war, he continued his work in Birmingham.
 Shortly after the Armistice, his sister Beatrice died in the influenza pandemic, and Chamberlain mourned her, "She had the warmest heart."
 With the war ended, a general election was called almost immediately.
 Chamberlain stood as a Unionist (as the Conservative Party was known from 1912 to 1925) and was given the "coupon" or letter of endorsement granted by Coalition party leaders Lloyd George and Bonar Law to approved candidates, though he declined to make any use of it.
 He was elected with almost 70% of the vote and a majority of 6,833.
-At age 49, he remains the oldest man to enter Parliament for the first time and later become Prime Minister.
+At age 49, he was then the oldest man to enter Parliament for the first time and later become prime minister.